 Mrs. Wright was right (pun intended), and the rest, as they say, is history.
 We transferred our school-age boys at the time: Eric entered 4th grade, and our middle son, Jared, transferred the same year in 1st grade.
 Our preschooler at the time, Bradley, soon joined his brothers when he later began kindergarten at GCA.
 Over the years, in addition to an outstanding educational program, we have seen the incredible relational investment given to our boys by faculty and staff members.
 We have been prayed for and supported as a family, and we have met some of our dearest friends through the GCA community.

 If you’re suffering from “analysis paralysis” and looking for something more, I strongly encourage you to schedule a tour or attend an admissions event.
 A visit to campus will allow you to experience the GCA difference firsthand – there’s nothing like it.
 As you consider where God is calling your family, come see why GCA is such a special place to be.

 Teri Rash is a wife to Clint and mother to three young adult sons, Eric, Jared, and Bradley.
 After enrolling their boys at GCA in 2005, Teri was hired in the area of admissions in 2008.
-This year Teri transitioned from GCA Admissions into the area of Marketing & Communications and is enjoying the opportunity to continue sharing the story of the school she holds dear.
+In 2017 Teri transitioned from GCA Admissions into the area of Marketing & Communications and is enjoying the opportunity to continue sharing the story of the school she holds dear.